 In reality, freezing is not an ideal way to increase the shelf life of this easy-to-make dish.
 The reasons lie in this salad’s main components – mayonnaise and eggs.

 These two ingredients are the last foods you should place into the freezer since neither one freezes well.
 Just like it is one of the deciding reasons whether freezing potato salad is possible, mayonnaise also affects how you should store egg salad.

 Usually, the ingredients will be separated after thawing, making the salad tastes significantly worse.
 Yes, the salad is still edible, but it won’t taste nearly as good.

 In short, it will be better to keep your egg salad in the refrigerator instead of the freezer, especially if it contains mayonnaise.

 If Necessary, How Can I Freeze Egg Salad?

-Take your bowl of egg salad and put it in the airtight container carefully with a clean spoon.
-In this step, it is essential to use a clean spoon because spoons can translate the bacteria into the egg salad and spoil them.
+Put your egg salad in an airtight container carefully.
+In this step, it is essential to use clean kitchen utensils because uncleaned ones can transfer bacteria into the egg salad and spoil it.